‘The Young And The Restless’ Comings And Goings: Adam Newman Returns

 Before he supposedly died, Adam was serving time in prison, and he may end up having to continue that sentence depending on how the storyline goes.
 Of course, he’s a Newman, and typically Newmans never end up paying for their litany of crimes in Genoa City.
 Today was Grossman’s debut as Adam.

-Actress, Melissa Claire Egan will reprise the role of Chelsea Newman, and it appears as if she has already begun filming for a mid-June return.
+Actress Melissa Claire Egan will reprise the role of Chelsea Newman, and it appears as if she has already begun filming for a mid-June return.
 Most likely Chelsea’s return will have something to do with Adam being alive.
-She’s been in the run with Connor since 2018 after she stole money from Lauren (Tracey Bregman) and Fenmore’s.
+She’s been on the run with Connor since 2018 after she stole money from Lauren (Tracey Bregman) and Fenmore’s.
 Somehow that will likely get swept under the rug, and Chelsea won’t return to Genoa City only to go straight to prison.

 According to The Inquisitr, actor Greg Rikaart is back on set filming scenes as Kevin Fisher.
 His on-screen brother Christian LeBlanc, who portrays Michael Baldwin, welcomed him back with a photo.
 Later, the soap posted a picture of Rikaart alongside LeBlanc, Bregman, and Doug Davidson (Paul Williams) on the patio of the Crimson Lights set.